-There are standard Key Profiles for Run mode, Takeover Run mode and Program mode.
+There are standard Key Profiles for Run mode, Takeover Run mode, Program mode and Theatre mode.
 These standard profiles cannot be edited, so you always know how they will behave.
 You can create your own editable profiles using one of the standard profiles as a starting point.